UrbanIntelligence/CS586-DS504-Spring2024/project2/README.md

 * 100 (One Hundred)

 ## Goal
 In this project, you will be asked to finish a sequence classification task using deep learning.
-A trajectory data set with five taxi drivers' daily driving trajectories in 6 months will be provided, and the task is to build a model to predict which driver a trajectory belongs to.
-Trajectory to be classified include all GPS records of a driver in one day.
-During the test, we will use data collected from 5 drivers in 5 days, i.e. there will be 25 records.
-You can do anything to preprocess the data before feeding the data to the neural network, such as extracting features, getting sub-trajectory based on the status, and so on.
-This project should be completed in Python 3.
-Pytorch is highly recommended, but you can make your decision to use other tools like MxNet.
+A trajectory data set with five taxi drivers' daily driving trajectories in 6 months will be provided.
+The challenge is to predict the driver based on 100-step steps (sub-trajectory) extracted from each driver's daily trajectory.
+For testing, similar segments will be created from five days of data not included in the training set.
+This approach ensures consistency in data preparation across training and testing phases, allowing the model to accurately attribute each trajectory segment to the correct driver.

+## Guidelines
+* Implement required functions in model.py, train.py, and test.py.
+* The file extract_feature.py provides a way to preprocess the data before feeding the data to the neural network, you can customize it to get more features but maintain 100 steps as standard for fair comparison.
+* This project should be completed in Python 3.
+Pytorch is highly recommended, but you can decide to use other tools like MxNet.

+## How to run :
+training model:
+* `$ python main.py train`

+testing model:
+* `$ python main.py test`

 ## Current Leaderboard
 | rank | Name | Accuracy |